F1: Sebastian Vettel loses his cool as Lewis Hamilton wins Canadian Grand Prix | DW | 09.06.2019

 His frustration appeared to get the better of him, but he slowly began to increase the gap again.
 That moment lasted only a brief moment though, as Hamilton's faster car began to eat away at the gap.

 Vettel crossed the line first, with Hamilton breathing down his neck.
-Ferrari teammate Charles Leclerc nearly made up the time to drop Vettel into third, but narrowly missed out.
+Ferrari teammate Charles Leclerc nearly made up the time to bump Vettel down to third, but narrowly missed out.

 Vettel wasn't done yet.
 "Where the hell am I supposed to go?
 This is the modern world.
 This is not fair.
 Great crowd, great race," he said on the radio as he drove his car to parc ferme, seemingly keen to avoid the podium.